Do You Need a Migration Agent If You Already Have a Temporary Work Visa?

 I think you would be totally ok saying something like, “I really love it here and want to stay on a more permanent basis rather than being temporary.
 I talked to a migration agent and it sounds like I have a good chance.
 So I thought I should just go for it.”

-They will probably just point out that for an 186 sponsored visa you have to wait two years but to that you just reply that you know, that you did your research and you’re fine with covering the cost.
+They will probably just point out that for a 186 sponsored visa you have to wait two years but to that, you just reply that you know, that you did your research and you're fine with covering the cost.

 Once they realize they don't have to pay or deal with sponsoring you, I bet that would be the end of that conversation.

 Ok, this is a huge reply to your two questions.

 Hope it helps.

 UPDATE: Just got an email with an update and it's good news so thought I should share it with you!

 Hey!
 Just wanted to update you–I got my permanent residency!!!
 Less than three months!